sagemath/trac_to_gh/Issue 271.md

 # Issue 271: defining classes in the notebook with examples

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/271

 Original creator: nbruin